 Because Melbourne is the second largest city in Australia, it has plenty of places to stay.
 Whether you’re after a hostel, a mid-range or luxury hotel, you will be spoilt for choice in Melbourne.

-Here are some Melbourne hotels to get you started:
+Here are some Melbourne hostels and hotels to get you started:

 United Backpackers Melbourne (Backpackers <$50)